m-reza-rahman/jakartaee-docker/abstract.md

+# Effective Docker and Kubernetes for Java EE Developers

 There are several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
 Examples include:

 * Whether to use thin WARs, fat JARs, or hollow uber-JARs to effectively work with Docker repositories, layering, and caching.